IrineSistiana/mos-tls-tunnel/README.md

 # mos-tls-tunnel

 mos-tls-tunnel is a command line based utility that open a tls tunnel between two addresses and transfers data between them.
-Also support shadowsocks [SIP003](https://shadowsocks.org/en/spec/Plugin.html)
+Also support shadowsocks [SIP003](https://shadowsocks.org/en/spec/Plugin.html) and multi-user server

 ---